Defining Quantum Games: Digital Games and Game Definitions

-Kultima, Piispanen and Junnila (2021) suggested a definition of a \textit{science game jam} as “\textit{a game jam where the collaboration between game makers and scientists is facilitated in order to produce games contributing to scientific work, directly (such as helping to solve research questions) or indirectly (such as building awareness or teaching a scientific topic).}”\cite{kultima2021qgj}.
-We propose that similarly a \textit{science game} could refer to games that contribute to scientific work either directly or indirectly, as described in the definition above.
-Games with a purpose of teaching a scientific topic or training would still be included in the definition of science games as a subgenre, but so would science related games in a broader sense.
-Science games would, under this definition, be included within the broader context of serious games or applied games.
+To find an inclusive definition for science games, we follow the definition for a \textit{science game jam} event: “\textit{a game jam where the collaboration between game makers and scientists is facilitated in order to produce games contributing to scientific work, directly (such as helping to solve research questions) or indirectly (such as building awareness or teaching a scientific topic).}” \cite{kultima2021qgj}.
+Similarly, we propose that a \textit{science game} could be defined as \textit{a game contributing to scientific work, either directly (such as helping to solve research questions) or indirectly (such as building awareness, training, or teaching a scientific topic).} Games designed to teach scientific topics or provide training would still fall under the definition of science games as a subgenre.
+However, this definition would in addition incorporate games like citizen science games under the term \textit{science games}.

-In the subset of games titled as ‘serious games’, games are in general designed for a particular purpose and are not just for entertainment \cite{sawyer2007, djaouti2011}.
-The focus has, again, been on educational games.
-Ratan and Ritterdeld describe serious games as a genre that “explicitly focuses on education” and Rodrigues describes serious games as “tools for the development of creativity and innovation competences” \cite{ratan2009, rodriguez2018}.
-Yet, this category also includes games focused on social impact, solving research problems, educating the general public and training workers to perform specific tasks \cite{nagarajan2012}.
+Defined as such, science games fall within the broader context of \textit{serious games} or \textit{applied games}.
+Games titled as \textit{serious games} are defined as those designed for specific purposes beyond mere entertainment \cite{sawyer2007, djaouti2011}.
+The academic focus has again been on educational games; Serious games have been described as a genre that “explicitly focuses on education” and as “tools for the development of creativity and innovation competences” \cite{ratan2009, rodriguez2018}.
+Yet, we want to emphasise that this category also includes games focused on social impact, solving research problems, educating the general public, and training workers to perform specific tasks on job, to give a few examples \cite{nagarajan2012}.\\